 In general, a medical malpractice lawsuit should be filed in the jurisdiction where the injury occurred.
 Depending on the circumstances of your case, you may have options on venue and it may be advantageous for you to file suit in a federal court or in one particular state court versus another.
 Your attorney will help you determine the best venue for your particular case.

-If the medical malpractice was committed in a military or veteran’s hospital or in a federally funded clinic, state law does not apply and you must pursue a remedy from the United States Government by filing an administrative claim under the Federal Tort Claims Act first before you can file suit.
+If the medical malpractice was committed in a military or veteran’s hospital or in a federally funded clinic, you must pursue a remedy from the United States Government by filing an administrative claim under the Federal Tort Claims Act first before you can file suit.

-Whitehurst, Harkness, Brees, Cheng, Alsaffar, Higginbotham and Jacob, PLLC handles FTCA cases anywhere in the U.S. and represents clients in medical malpractice cases heard in Texas and California courts.
+Whitehurst, Harkness, Brees, Cheng, Alsaffar, Higginbotham and Jacob, PLLC handles FTCA and Military Claims Act cases anywhere in the U.S. and represents clients in medical malpractice cases heard in Texas and California courts.